IntersectMBO/ouroboros-network/ouroboros-consensus/docs/AddingAnEra.md

 ## `ouroboros-consensus-cardano`

-* In `Ouroboros.Consensus.Cardano.Block`, include `AlonzoEra` in `CardanoEras` and `ShelleyBasedEras`.
+* In `Ouroboros.Consensus.Cardano.Block`, include `AlonzoEra` in `CardanoEras`.
   Update all the pattern synonyms in the module with the new era.
 Don't forget to update the comments, the `COMPLETE` pragmas, and the export lists.
 It's easy to forget a case and the compiler will likely not warn you, you'll notice it when trying to use the pattern synonyms.

 * In `Ouroboros.Consensus.Cardano.CanHardFork`, update
   `CardanoHardForkConstraints`, add additional translations to the `CanHardFork`